ravenadrian/Cyclistic/README.md

   UNION ALL
   SELECT * FROM `jul23_jun24_cyclistic.12_23_cyclistic`
 );
+--This returns 5,743,278 records
 ```

-Exploratory Stage - getting familiar with my the data.
+Now that all the datat is in one table, we can begin the Exploratory Stage - getting familiar with the data and its anomalies.
+1. Check for null vallues and remove records
+- min and max ride time
+- check for duplicate rows
+- check attribute lengths for consistency
+-
 - Overall, what is the total member rides vs casual rides compared to % of each segment
 - Can we add zip codes to our data to define rides by geographic location?
 - How do average ride times for members